Clovers - Miss carroll

 Linked to English, Black History Month and RE, children will discuss and reinforce their understanding of the School Values and British Values.
 They will also participate in learning activities to help them think about ‘Being me in my world’: considering their role in their family, home life, friendship groups and school.

 The children will begin to learn the days of the week and some colours in French.
-They will also begin to retell the story of Little Red Riding Hood… but in French: Petit Chaperon rouge!
+They will also retell the story of Little Red Riding Hood… but in French: Petit Chaperon rouge!
+Year 4 already know some names of the characters… but can they teach them to Year 3?